alphagov/govuk-design-system/src/styles/images/index.md

 {% call wcagNote({id: "wcag-icon-focus"}) %}

 <p>Make sure any icons and images used in links are at least 24px by 24px in size, with adequate spacing.
 This is to make sure users can easily interact with the link.
-This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target size (minimum)</a>.</p>
+This relates to <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">WCAG 2.2 success criterion 2.5.8 Target size (minimum)</a>.</p>
 {% endcall %}

 ## Avoid images that contain text